 (3) That the WMO disciplines and domains mentioned in the WMO Unified Data Policy (Resolution 1 (Cg-Ext(2021)) - WMO Unified Policy for the International Exchange of Earth System Data) participated to the demonstration projects phase providing valuable input for the development of WIS 2.0 technical architecture (see INFCOM-2/ INF.
 6.3.1(1)),

 (4) That the project WIS 2.0 in a box has been established (see INFCOM-2/INF.
-6.3.1(1)) to foster the implementation of WIS 2.0 in the LDCs, SIDS and Members able to implement open-source software in their operations,
+6.3.1(1)) to foster the implementation of WIS 2.0 in the LDCs, SIDS, developing countries [Mr. Konate] and Members able to implement open-source software in their operations,

 Recognizing: